Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - BUGFIX (Thai Bricks): Now the "&" character is visible in layer's name if the user edits the layer's name with an ampersome.
 - REFACTORING (Alban): Optimization of the update of the part list panel (use AddRange() instead of Add() to add the items in the ListView)
 - REFACTORING (Alban): Modernize the HTML code of the part usage list export (add some CSS and colors)
+- REFACTORING (Alban): Replace the progress bar by track bar for editing transparency of the layers

 Bug fixed in 1.8.2.0: